 Transit times of C from vertical profiles

-Using data from ISRaD and a dataset on root input profiles, Xiao et al. (2022) obtained estimates of mean ages and mean transit times for soil C profiles at the global scale.
+Using data from ISRaD (references??) and a dataset on root input profiles (Xiao et al., 2023, GEB), Xiao et al. (2022) obtained estimates of mean ages and mean transit times for soil C profiles at the global scale.
 The global averages revealed that mean transit times of C are always younger than the mean age of C stored at all soil depths (Figure 8).
 In other words, despite the C stored in the soil being hundreds to thousands of years old, the C respired is only a few years to decades old.
 This result is consistent with our transit time simulations that showed mean transit times of only a few years (Figure 5, Table 2).
 However, the actual values of mean transit time obtained from the data are actually much higher than those from the model results.
 This is to be expected given that the model used for the example only considered one single pool, but in reality soil carbon is highly heterogeneous and a proportion of its total cycles at much slower rates, which would contribute to higher transit times.
 In addition, sorption of OM to mineral surfaces may increase with depth, making the overall decomposition of C at depth more limited (Ahrens et al. 2020).
 Nevertheless, model simulations and observations agree in that new C inputs to soil only remain stored in timescales of years to decades.

 Fast mean transit times were observed for tropical forest, grassland and cropland soils, while long transit times in the order of decades to centuries were only observed for tundra and boreal forest soils (Figure 8).
 These results are consistent with the idea that low temperatures and energy limitation may play a significant role in controlling the transit time of C at the biome level (Lu et al. 2018; Xiao et al. 2022), with fast transit times in warm regions and longer transit times in cold high-latitude regions.